 Your spouse of any age so long as the spouse is caring for a child who is both yours and younger than 16 years of age or disabled;

 Your child – natural or adopted – who is (1) unmarried and (2) younger than 18 years old or younger than 19 if in high school still (sometimes a stepchild or grandchild could also qualify under these same conditions);

 Your child – natural or adopted – who (1) is unmarried, (2) is 18 years old or older, (3) has a disability that began before 22 years old, and (4) the disability meets the legal definition of disability for adults.

 A divorced spouse could also qualify for benefits if he or she:

 If you suffer from a disability that prevents you from working, you may be entitled to Social Security disability benefits and payments.
-To learn more, contact Lloyd King, an experienced and resourceful disability benefits attorney in North Carolina.
-He will answer your questions, advise you on your best options, and help you get started today.
+To learn more, contact me.
+I am an experienced and resourceful disability benefits attorney in North Carolina.
+I will answer your questions, advise you on your best options, and help you get started today.